 Living in a house of boys, I knew of Canton, Ohio because of the Pro Football Hall of Fame, but I honestly didn’t know much about what else the city had to offer.
 To my surprise, Canton can be a great destination even if you are not into football.

-My older son was originally supposed to join me on this trip but unfortunately he had school testing that he couldn’t get out of so my mother/son trip turned into a girlfriend getaway with my friend and fellow travel writer, Terri Weeks.
-The beautiful part about our itinerary was that it really could work for either scenario…except for the wine drinking, but I’ll get to that later.
+My older son was originally supposed to join me on this trip but unfortunately, he had school testing that he couldn’t get out of so my mother/son trip turned into a girlfriend getaway with my friend and fellow travel writer, Terri Weeks.
+The beautiful part of our itinerary was that it really could work for either scenario…except for the wine drinking, but I’ll get to that later.

 Our first adventure in Canton was the “Hall of Fame City food tour.”
 Food tours are one of my favorite ways to discover a city because you learn so much about the history and local cuisine.
 Food tours are typically only offered in larger cities which makes Canton Food Tours even more impressive.
 Their food tours focus on local businesses that provide local, seasonal food.
 Our walking food tour lasted around 3 hours and visited 4-5 restaurants and points of interest along the way.
-At each of our restaurant stops we received a “Chef’s Choice” small plate entree.
+At each of our restaurant stops, we received a “Chef’s Choice” small plate entree.
 Come hungry because you will be full by the end of the tour and you even get to satisfy your sweet tooth with dessert.

 Founded in 1805, Canton was also part of the 1st Coast to Coast Highway.
 If you turn right on the Lincoln Highway you will end up in at Times Square in New York and if you continue left you would end up in San Francisco, California.